Learning Nuggets in training: Think small!

 • be clear and understandable

-If you use many Learning Nuggets consecutively, you should also pay attention to the following:
+If you use many Learning Nuggets in a row, you should also pay attention to the following:

-• Establish a connection to the previous Learning Nugget.
+• Make a connection to the previous Learning Nugget.

 • Refer to the next Learning Nugget.